 It’s a new calendar year which means all of your Amex airline fee credits have refreshed.
 I have 3 cards that provide a total of $500 in incidental airline fee credits so I need to be strategic in my selection.
 Amex Airline fee credits are limited to what Amex defines as incidental.
 Namely those include bag fees, pet fees, in flight refreshments, etc, but other things have triggered it in the past.
 Let’s take a closer look and identify where we intend to use ours, which airline we chose, and all those juicy details.
-Don’t forget because you only have until the end of today!
+Don’t forget because you can officially select until 1/31/22 ( unofficially many people have had success changing the airline well past this date, but this is on a case by case basis and I would recommend selecting your airline by the due date to avoid confusion ).

 Which American Express Cards Include an Airline Fee Credit?